 This Posts may contain affiliate links.
 This means we earn a commission from sales made via product links in this post.
 For more information click here.

 This is a guest post from Rachel Winter.
 It is part of the series Choosing to Connect, true life stories from my readers in their own words.
-If you would like to participate click here for details.

 Over to Rachel….